 The sprinkler networks play a vital tool for conserving resources and optimizing agricultural output.
 This sprinkler network system is used in agriculture to deliver water directly to the plant root zone.
 It consists of a pipe network system and sprinkler heads.
-The effectiveness of this method is to reduce water wastage and uniform water distribution to the larger fields [1] and provide consistent These systems allow hydration. high productivity with less water.
+The effectiveness of this method is to reduce water wastage and uniform water distribution to the larger fields [1] and provide consistent hydration.
+These systems allow productivity with less water.
 In addition to water management, sprinkler systems offer flexibility and adaptability.
 This system permits the farmers to vary watering schedules and regulate them based on the requirement of crop needs, changes in the weather, and soil conditions.
 The pipe network is constructed with durable materials and is built to continue prolonged use and significant environmental conditions, involving minimal maintenance over time.
-While they are highly efficient in and have financial delivering water constraints, the cost of installation is high, and pattern sensitivity challenges, weather especially in areas with variable water and power supplies.
-Nonetheless, sprinkler network systems remain a sustainable solution yield improving agricultural managing water resources effectively.
+While they are highly efficient in delivering and have water financial constraints, the cost of installation is high, and sensitivity challenges, weather pattern especially in areas with variable water and power supplies.
+Nonetheless, network systems remain a sustainable solution agricultural improving vield while water resources managing effectively.
 Typically, a sprinkler setup or system includes a pump and, a network of pipes consisting of a main, laterals, and sprinklers [2].
 A typical layout is depicted in Fig. 1.